 When you first activate Healthy Living, you’ll see your posts in a traditional blog format but if you’d like to use this template as a front page of your site, here are the instructions.

-- Create or edit a page, and assign it to the Front Page template from the Page Attributes module.
+- Create or edit a page, and assign it to the Front Page template from the Page Options module.

 - Add an introduction to your site.
 For best results, we’d recommend a couple of paragraphs.

 - The image behind this text is added as a featured image of the page.
 Learn more about adding featured images.

 - Go to Customizer → Static Front Page and set “Front page display” to “A static page”.
 Learn more about setting up a front page.